infoAutomatic restart in case of error

 tExceptionFunctionTimeout := TIME#45S0MS

-3. Check if the "Exception" function already exists.
+3. Check if the "Exception" function is already present.

 4. If present, check if it is "Active"